YARC-Official/docs/DMX.md

 |bit 8|bit 7|bit 6|bit 5|bit 4|bit 3|bit 2|bit 1|
 |0|0|0|0|0|0|0|0|
 |128|64|32|16|8|4|2|1|
-so in the above example would be shown as:
+so in the above example of a value of 14 would be shown as:
 |||||||||
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 |bit 8|bit 7|bit 6|bit 5|bit 4|bit 3|bit 2|bit 1|